O'Gara rules himself out of England head coach job

 - La Rochelle coach O'Gara banned for 10 weeks

-The 45-year-old won the Champions Cup with the French side last season while guiding them to another final and a Top14 final during his three years in charge.
+The 45-year-old won the Champions Cup with the French side last season and has guided them to another final and a Top 14 final during his three years in charge.

-Jones is under pressure after a disappointing Autumn Nations Series campaign which saw England lose to Argentina and South Africa.

-O'Gara is happy at La Rochelle and added that "contracts are being prepared" to extend his stay with the Top 14 club.
+O'Gara is happy at La Rochelle and said "contracts are being prepared" to extend his stay.

 He said: "I had contact from the RFU.
 It's England.
 If you get offered a gig like that - and I wasn't, to be accurate - then you have to give it due consideration until such time as someone else gets the job or you officially eliminate yourself from the race.